 Prior to the deadline for delivering an Answer or Amended Answer (each an "Answer"), Respondent may request an extension of time to file the Answer.
-CFP BoardEnforcement Counsel may grant the request, for good cause shown-and deliver to Respondent and contemporaneously file with DEC Counsel a notice of the extended deadline to file the Answer.
-If CFP BoardEnforcement Counsel denies the request, then Respondent may file with DEC Counsel, and contemporaneously deliver to Enforcement Counsel, a Motion for Extension of Time to File an Answer.
-The Chair of the DEC in accordance with Article 9.1.
+Enforcement Counsel may grant the request for good cause shown and deliver to Respondent and contemporaneously file with DEC Counsel a notice of the extended deadline to file the Answer.
+If Enforcement Counsel denies the request, then Respondent may file with DEC Counsel, and contemporaneously deliver to Enforcement Counsel, a Motion for Extension of Time to File an Answer in accordance with Article 9.1.
 DEC Counsel must issue an order resolving the Motion for Extension of Time to File an Answer.